KarhouTam/KarhouTam/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=KarhouTam&show_icons=true&count_private=true&theme=transparent" />

- - 🤖 I'm a postgraduate student of Shenzhen University, China (Y3).
+ - 💼 I'm a software engineer of Huawei Cloud, Shenzhen.
- - 🌱 In school, I major in federated learning, especially personalized federated learning (pFL).
+ - 🎓 I received my master degree in computer science and technology from Shenzhen University (SZU), China.
- - 👀 Feel free to contact me for asking questions or seeking collaboration.
+ - 👀 At SZU, I majored in federated learning, especially personalized federated learning (pFL).
+I'm still interested in this field and caring its academic progress.
- - 🧐 I'm currently learning CUDA C programming and LLMs.
+ - 🤗 Feel free to contact me for asking questions or seeking collaboration.
- - 🎊 The Next Stage: Huawei Cloud, Shenzhen.
+ - 🧐 I'm currently learning CUDA C programming and LLMs, which is not job required, but my interests.
  <!--
  - 🎉 I recently released my first pFL work [pFedSim: Similarity-Aware Model Aggregation Towards Personalized Federated Learning](https://arxiv.org/abs/2305.15706), which is totally REPRODUCIBLE and I'm proud of it.
 The implementation is integrated in [FL-bench](https://github.com/KarhouTam/FL-bench).
  !-->